Romire/InterruptThis/README.md

 The alert sound setting and sound preview are available, but automatic combat-triggered audio is not yet enabled while a reliable implementation is investigated.

-## AI-Assisted Development
+## AI-Assisted Development in qa

 InterruptThis is an independently maintained addon project developed with assistance from ChatGPT for Lua development, debugging, documentation and code iteration.

-All generated or suggested changes are tested in World of Warcraft before being treated as working functionality.
+All generated or suggested changes are tested in World of Warcraft before being treated as working functionality, i will do my best to code this myself, but ill ask for review and code the changes myself.

 ## Feedback